Illegal Content Reporting and DSA Contact Points

 Access the form

-Reporting allegedly illegal content
+Reporting and handling notices concerning allegedly illegal content

-Reports must allow the clearly identification of the content concerned.
-Please include the exact URL, domain name, IP address or affected service, a clear description of the reported content and the reasons why you consider the content to be illegal.
+Reports must contain sufficient information to clearly identify the content concerned.
+Where applicable, please include the exact URL, domain name, IP address or affected service, a clear description of the reported content, the reasons why you consider the content to be illegal, the contact details of the reporting person or entity and any relevant supporting documents or information.

 Official communications from authorities